BeFour: Beginnings

-In 2007, music producer Christian Geller was looking for a pop group for the German TV station Super RTL.
+In 2007, music producer Christian Geller was looking for a pop group for the German TV network Super RTL.
 By winning a hip-hop championship, he became aware of Angel Garcia Arjona and introduced him to the concept.
 Shortly thereafter, he presented himself with his friends Manou, Alina and Dan in Christian Geller's studio, and after a dance demonstration, the band was put together in this formation.
 In May 2007, the four moved to a shared flat in Cologne.

 The first three months after its founding were documented in the Star Diary on Super RTL, for the television show beFour: Das Star-Tagebuch ("The Star Diary") for three months with ten minutes of the band's life shown daily, in addition to sound recordings for the first album were photoshoots, dance lessons and video shoots.

 Career

 After the release of the debut album All 4 One and the single "Magic Melody", a cover version of the song "Around The World" by ATC, whose have some different lyrics, and based in the song "Pesenka", originally performed by the Russian band Ruki Vverh! in 1998.
 The song produced by Christian Geller and Adam Bernau, followed promo appearances.
 More singles have been released, including "How Do You Do?" and "Little, Little Love".
 BeFour's first big appearance was at The Dome 43 in Hamburg on 31 August 2007.
 As part of the RTL program The Ultimate Chartshow, the band was awarded the Golden Record for "All 4 One".
 In addition, the DVD beFour - The Movie! was released.

 2007 saw the beginning of the production of the second studio album, Hand in Hand (The Winter Album).
 It appeared on 17 November 2007.
 The music video for the single "Hand in Hand" was shot in Phantasialand near Cologne.
 In March 2008 We Stand United, the band's third studio album, was released.
 The single "Live Your Dream" was also the German title song for the soundtrack of the movie Horton Hears a Hu!.
 In summer, a second season of the Star diary was broadcast, which consisted as well as the first of more than 90 episodes.
 In June the band launched a concert tour.
 Christian Petru appeared in the pre-program.
 End of October 2008, the album Hand in Hand (The Winter Album) appeared in a new edition.

 On 16 January 2009, the single "No Limit" was released, a remake of the hit by 2 Unlimited.
 The fourth album Friends 4 Ever was released on 6 February 2009.
 The single "Ding-A-Dong", released on 17 April 2009, climbed to # 61 in Germany for the first week.
 On 8 December 2010 the group announced the break-up.